jasjotp/Predicting-YouTube-TrendingVideo-Factors/README.md

 Download the datasets from Google Drive: [here](https://drive.google.com/drive/folders/1Lwf9Y3GvF0Xiq-SA-dw0bzKiv0kTotgs) and move them to the **data/** directory (refer to above data directory) after cloning the repo in step 2.

 2. **Clone the repository/datasets**

 ```bash
 git clone https://github.sfu.ca/yourUsername/Predicting-YouTube-Trending-Video-Factors.git
 cd Predicting-YouTube-Trending-Video-Factors
 ```
-**Pull the datasets from Git LFS *Ignore if you downloaded the datasets directly from Google Drive **
+**Pull the datasets from Git LFS** *Ignore this step if you downloaded the datasets directly from Google Drive

 ```bash
 git lfs pull
 ```